 To resolve any errors related to the ACS URL or the service provider entity ID URL, copy both values directly from the Identity & Access Management Portal and configure them inside the identity provider.
 Both of these values are case sensitive.
 So, the capitalization has to match between the values configured in OneStream IdentityServer and the external identity provider.
 Specifically, note the capitalization in the OneStreamIS part of the value.
-See Add a SAML 2.0 Identity Provider and View Details of a SAML 2.0 Identity Provider.
+See Add a SAML 2.0 Identity Provider.